Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Results

 The ratio $\eta = 0.5$ defines the relative strength between the kinetic and interaction contributions, ensuring a stable and well-separated eigenvalue spectrum.
 The asymmetric choice of momentum components, $n_x = 1$ and $n_y = 5$, represents anisotropic quasiparticle propagation within the graphene plane.
 This asymmetry breaks degeneracy among the energy levels, enriching the dynamical response of the system and enhancing the diversity of accessible transition channels.
 Collectively, these parameter choices capture realistic graphene band anisotropy and coherent coupling while maintaining numerical stability and analytical tractability.

 Charging of the graphene quantum battery is achieved through a time-dependent Gaussian pulse field described by the Hamiltonian in eq.(\ref{eq:Hpulse}).
+At $t=5\tau$, the pulse amplitude is reduced by a factor $e^{-25/2}\approx 3\times10^{-6}$, and at $t=10\tau$ it is $e^{-50}\sim10^{-22}$.
+Hence the pulse is effectively zero well before the final simulation time.
 The system is initially prepared in the ground state of $H_0$ and subsequently evolves under the total Hamiltonian $H(t)$ during the charging phase.
 As the process is closed and unitary, the evolution follows eq.(\ref{eq:unitary_evolution}), ensuring reversible and coherent energy storage.